google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 ### `runspv`

-As described earlier, the Vulkan worker uses `runspv` to run shaders on the device.
+As described under the [Vulkan worker](vulkan-worker) section, the Vulkan worker uses `runspv` to run shaders on the device.
 You can use this script directly if you want to re-run some shaders.
 Your device must show in `adb devices`.
+For
-For example:
+example:

 ```sh
 runspv --spirvopt=-O --serial 123ABC android variant_005.json outdir